hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2019-01-10-cascadia-open-education-summit-proposals/item.md

 #### Proposal #1: Using Markdown and Git Workflow for Open Courses and Resources
 ##### Technology in Designing and Delivering OER Track

+**Abstract**
+The Markdown format (a simpler way to style content compared to HTML) continues to see wider support and usage.
+Partnered with the open source version-control software Git (the software behind GitHub, GitLab etc.) and a range of apps it can offer educators a future-friendly and collaborative format for open content.

+**Session Objectives**
+* Identify Markdown, Git, and a Git Workflow
+* List advantages to a Markdown Git Workflow
+* Describe several examples of Markdown apps

-**Session Summary**
+**Session Description**
-Since its inception in 2004, the Markdown format (a simpler way to style web content compared to HTML) has seen wider and wider support and usage.
-Partnered with the open source version-control software Git (the software behind such Web services as GitHub and GitLab) it offers a very future-friendly format for content.
+Since its inception in 2004, the Markdown format (a simpler way to style content compared to HTML) has seen significantly wider support and usage.
+Partnered with the open source version-control software Git (the software behind GitHub, GitLab etc.) and a range of apps it can offer educators a future-friendly and collaborative format for open content.
 And as a bonus, Git is designed to support collaboration between multiple people while at the same time naturally supporting the 5 Rs (Retain, Reuse, Revise, Remix and Redistribute) of Open Educational Resources.

-In this session, Paul Hibbitts will share his experiences, tools and workflows from a systems thinking perspective for leveraging the combination of Git-based Web services and Markdown using a variety of tools and platforms.
-Application categories discussed will include desktop editors, file-based Content Management Systems (CMSs), presentation tools, and workflow apps.
+In this session, Paul Hibbitts will share his experiences, tools and workflows from a systems thinking perspective for leveraging the combination of Git-based Web services and Markdown using a variety of tools and platforms and invite attendees to discuss their own experiences and needs.
+Application categories discussed will include desktop editors, Content Management Systems (CMSs), presentation tools, and workflow apps.

 ![Future-friendly Open Content System](markdown-git-workflow.png)
 _Figure 1.
 Future-friendly Open Content System._